cometbft/cometbft/spec/p2p/reactor/p2p-api.md

 > state, is not an information that should regard the protocol layer.
 > In fact, with the exception of the PEX reactor, which can be considered part
 > of the p2p layer implementation, no standard reactor actually uses this
-> information, that could be removed.
+> information, that could be removed when this interface is refactored.

 ### Broadcast